akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/doi-generation.md

 ### 2. Generate a DOI with Zenodo

 This is the most common method used for generating a DOI for a GitHub repository, because [Zenodo](https://zenodo.org/) has a [GitHub integration](https://zenodo.org/account/settings/github/), which is accessed through your Zenodo account settings (for more information, please see [GitHub's associated Docs](https://docs.github.com/articles/referencing-and-citing-content)).
 Zenodo can also be used to generate DOIs for data, as is relatively common in biology.
-However, for direct use of ML models and datasets, there are many more advantages to using Hugging Face; please see the [Data Archive Options Comparative Overview](../pdfs/Data_Archive-Publication-Options-Comparative-Overview.pdf) for more information.*
+However, for direct use of ML models and datasets, there are many more advantages to using Hugging Face; please see the [Data Archive Options Comparative Overview](../pdfs/Data_Archive-Publication-Options-Comparative-Overview.pdf) for more information.[^1]
+[^1]: The [Data Archive Options Comparative Overview](../pdfs/Data_Archive-Publication-Options-Comparative-Overview.pdf) was created in May 2023 when we were deciding Institute archive recommendations, so it does not include information about newer features such as [Hugging Face's dataset viewer](https://huggingface.co/docs/hub/en/datasets-viewer), which greatly simplifies previewing datasets for downstream users.

 #### Automatic Generation